JakeKorobellis/NewsApp/README.md

 Welcome to NewsRoom, a real-time stock and crypto news platform.
 This repository contains the codebase for the NewsRoom web application.

 ## Under Construction
-This fullstack web application is still being built
+This application is still being built

 Full Stack Demo [here](https://newsroom-live.netlify.app/)